arahimx/BulkOperations/README.md

 ## Overview

-**BulkOperations.Extensions** is a lightweight and efficient library for performing bulk insert, update, and delete operations using Entity Framework Core.
-It simplifies batch processing for large datasets, improving the performance and scalability of your applications.
+**BulkOperations.Extensions** is a lightweight and efficient library designed to simplify bulk operations like insert, update, and delete for large datasets using Entity Framework Core.
+This extension reduces the overhead associated with these operations, making your applications more performant and scalable.

-## Features

-- **Bulk Insert**: Efficiently insert large collections of entities.
-- **Bulk Update**: Update multiple entities in a single operation.
-- **Bulk Delete**: Remove multiple entities with minimal overhead.

 ## Installation

+### Via NuGet Package Manager

-You can install the **BulkOperations.Extensions** library via NuGet:
+You can install the **BulkOperations.Extensions** package using the NuGet Package Manager in Visual Studio:

+1. Open your project in Visual Studio.
+2. Right-click on the project in the Solution Explorer and select "Manage NuGet Packages..."
+3. Search for `BulkOperations.Extensions` in the Browse tab.
+4. Click "Install" to add the package to your project.

+### Via .NET CLI

+Alternatively, you can install the package via the .NET CLI:

 ```bash
 dotnet add package BulkOperations.Extensions